saltyorg/docs/docs/saltbox/backup/restore.md

     sb install restore
     ```

-    Once succesfully completed you can now follow the installation guide from this [step](../../saltbox/install/install.md#step-5-saltbox).

 === "I did not use the Restore Service"

     Retrieve the following configuration files from your backup manually and place them in `/srv/git/saltbox`: